ibm-cloud-docs/databases-for-postgresql/reference-key-protect.md

 ## Removing keys and deleting your data

 Caution - If you delete the key used to encrypt your service, you will lose access to the data.
 You will not be able to recover the data from the live deployment.
-You can be able to recover the database by restoring a backup into a new {{site.data.keyword.databases-for-postgresql}} deployment.
+You might be able recover the database by restoring a backup into a new {{site.data.keyword.databases-for-postgresql}} deployment.

 If you wish to securely delete your data, you must delete both the {{site.data.keyword.databases-for-postgresql}} deployment and remove the Key Protect key.